zyxunh/entity_erasure/README.md

 ## Dataset

-Our entity segmentation dataset can be downloaded from https://huggingface.co/datasets/unhzyx/entity_erasure/tree/main.
+Our entity segmentation dataset can be downloaded from https://pan.baidu.com/s/1vEXvw60QbUaR-WB0lxbvCA code: 74rh

 ## Finetune